hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Robocup Soccer

 a game of our team.
 The player was based on hierachical reinforcement learning.
 Decisions the player has to make include: dribbling, passing, running, shooting, goal keeping, positioning (team position), resting, defending, etc. A high-level policy learns how to select a decision, and a low-level controller executes the selected decision.
+Both the high-level and low-level contoller were learned using reinforcement learning.
 <video src="videos/2d simulation game short.mp4" width="640" height="400" autoplay controls preload></video>

 Keeping ball away from opponents is a basic skill at the lower level in the hierachical of the decision module of the soccer player.
 The player was trained using a nueral network to dribble or pass the ball, or run to an advantage positon.